publitas/docs/source/rest-v2.md

 ### Request body parameters

-The following fields need to be sent within a publication scope (see right for an example.)
+The following fields need to be sent within a publication scope (see the right panel for an example):

 | Name                | Type     | Required | Description                                                                                                                                             |
 | ------------------- | -------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |